Can you believe the year is almost over? It feels like this year just flew by!

 January is just around the corner, and there are a ton of new trends in the wonderful world of food to consider when planning out your content calendar.
 January is the month of fresh starts, new goals, and nutritious foods, so it’s important to start planning now so that you can confidently head into the “Season of Healthy.”

 Lucky for you, we’ve gathered some food-related searches that are popular in the month of January to help you plan out that editorial calendar and hit the ground running in the new year.
 Here are some of the topics your readers might be searching for in January:

 There are so many healthy searches that trend in January, so it’s no surprise that healthy ingredients are on readers’ minds.
-Bananas, smoothies, chicken – they’re all on readers’ radars this time of year.
+Smoothies, yogurt, meal prep – they’re all on readers’ radars this time of year.

 We frequently stress that quality posts are key when growing your food blog.
-Giving your readers information about these ingredients, like why they’re healthier choices over the alternatives.
+Giving your readers information about these ingredients, like why they’re healthier choices over the alternatives, is so important.
 You could even pair your recipe with a nutrition label.
 Make your recipes profoundly valuable for your readers.

 Another thought for you: check out your favorite brands to see if their products could fit into one of these healthier recipes.
 Because health is such a hot topic during this time of year, sponsors may be looking for ways to get the word out about their healthy products.

 With your readers’ pursuit of healthy food, locals might be looking for your advice as well.
 Have you ever thought about putting together a “Healthy Food Guide in [Your City]”?

 It could be an exciting way to connect with readers in your area, as well as highlight some of your favorite local restaurants and eateries.
 Win-win!

 Did you know that tea searches spike in January?
 It’s true, particularly for green tea!
 So if you have a tea post idea brewing (pun totally intended), now is the time to post it.